Canon 200D vs 1Ds Mark III

 Review summary: Canon 200D vs 1Ds Mark III

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon 1Ds Mark III – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D: